Predicting Network Traffic using Radial-basis Function Neural Networks – Fractal Behavior

 The concept of a fractal structure, which lacks a characteristic length scale, can be extended to the analysis of complex temporal processes.
 However, a challenge in detecting and quantifying self-similar scaling in complex time series is the following: Although time series are usually plotted on a 2- dimensional surface, a time series actually involves two different physical variables.
 For example, in Figure 1. the horizontal axis represents “time,” while the vertical axis represents the value of the variable that changes over time.
 These two axes have independent physical units, minutes and bytes/sec respectively (For example).
 To determine if a 2-dimensional curve is self-similar, we can do the following test: (i) take a subset of the object and rescale it to the same size of the original object, using the same magnification factor for both its width and height; and then (ii) compare the statistical properties of the rescaled object with the original object.
 In contrast, to properly compare a subset of a time series with the original data set, we need two magnification factors (along the horizontal and vertical axes), since these two axes represent different physical variables.

 The research conducted by Sally Floyd and Vern Paxon [2] concluded that network traffic is fractal in nature and H>0.6.
 Therefore, RBFNN could be used in this field for network traffic control and analysis.
 Indeed, we made use of Vern Paxson’s [3,4] method to generate a fractal trace based upon the fractional gaussian noise approximation.
 The inputs of the Paxson’s program developed are: media, variance, Hurst parameter, and the amound of data.
-We decided to maintain a media at zero, = 0, and the variance, σ2=1, and 65536 points.
+We decided to maintain a media at zero, m = 0, and the variance, σ2=1, and 65536 points.
 Figures 2 and 3, depict the fractal time series at different sampling windows

 Fig. 2.
-Fractal sequence sampled at different intervals H=0.5, =0 and s2 = 1
+Fractal sequence sampled at different intervals H=0.5, m =0 and s2 = 1

 Fig 2. depicts the generated sampled used for training and testing of the GBRF.
 The signal is composed of 65536 data samples, ranging between 4 and –4, although we only used 10000 points for training and 10000 points for testing.
 Similarly, Fig. 3 presents the histogram and fast Fourier transform corresponding to the input in Fig. 2.